Pool Plaster Discs for Rough Pool Plaster Repair and Surface Smoothing

 Most rough or uncomfortable pool surfaces don’t need to be removed — they need to be corrected.
 When plaster is over-etched or unevenly exposed, the issue is almost always limited to the top layer of the finish.
 High spots, sharp texture, and surface stains develop when material is removed too aggressively or inconsistently.
 The structure beneath remains sound.

-Effective correction focuses on controlled surface refinement using methods such as pool plaster discs for surface smoothing.
+Effective correction uses controlled polishing to knock down high spots, blend exposed aggregate, and restore a uniform feel—without tearing out the surface.
 Instead of tearing out plaster, the surface is gradually smoothed and leveled to reduce roughness, blend exposed areas, and improve the overall feel.
 This approach preserves the integrity of the finish while restoring comfort and appearance, including effective stain removal.

 Plaster Thickness & Surface Correction